Melchior-Keijdener/Systematic-Literature-Review-on-Google/README.md

 # Systematically search for hits on Google

 I had to do a systematic literature review, but did not wish to manually work my way through all google pages, opening each link by hand.
 So I wrote a program for that.
-You still have to close it though, but saves at least 50% of clicking.
+You still have to close the tab though, but saves at least 50% of clicking.
 It's very simple and only works through the command line, you also need to use python.
 This is a tool, not a software product.
+Also, this is just for plain Googling, Google scholar is not included.

 ## Quick overview of functionalitites, menu has 5 options:
 - clean: CAREFUL, this cleans the text files containing the data, so you need to start over if you do this.
 Run this command first time to create initial files.